freedomofpress/securedrop-workstation-docs/docs/admin/reference/hardware.rst

 Choosing a printer
 ------------------
+SecureDrop Workstation only supports printing over USB, and so it is essential to choose a compatible printer that **has a USB port**.

-SecureDrop Workstation uses driverless IPP printing to support a large selection of modern printers.
-Driverless IPP-compatible printers can be easily identified by their support for the Apple AirPrint or Moipra standards:
+Driverless IPP printing is used to support a large selection of modern printers.
+Compatible printers can be easily identified by their support for the Apple AirPrint or Moipra standards:

 .. figure:: images/airprint.jpg

 .. figure:: images/moipra.jpg

-You may consult Apple's `list of printers that support AirPrint <https://support.apple.com/en-us/HT201311#printers>`_, Moipra's `list of certified products <https://mopria.org/certified-products>`_, or OpenPrinting's `list of printers supporting driverless printing <https://openprinting.github.io/printers/>`_.
+You may consult Apple's `list of printers that support AirPrint <https://support.apple.com/en-us/HT201311#printers>`_, Moipra's `list of certified products <https://mopria.org/certified-products>`_, or OpenPrinting's `list of printers supporting driverless printing <https://openprinting.github.io/printers/>`_, looking for a compatible printer that will print over USB.

-Such printers generally feature WiFi connectivity and can function as network printers.
-SecureDrop Workstation only supports printing over USB, and so it is essential to choose a compatible printer that **has a USB port**.

 .. warning::
   For security reasons, we strongly recommend keeping your chosen printer offline and disabling WiFi (if present).
-It should be used exclusively to print from SecureDrop Workstation.
+It should only be used to print from your SecureDrop Workstation.